MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-Mailbox.md

 ### -ManagedFolderMailboxPolicyAllowed
 This parameter is available or functional only in Exchange Server 2010.

-The ManagedFolderMailboxPolicyAllowed parameter specifies whether to bypass the warning that messaging records management (MRM) features aren't supported for e-mail clients using versions of Microsoft Outlook earlier than Office Outlook 2007.
+The ManagedFolderMailboxPolicyAllowed parameter specifies whether to bypass the warning that messaging records management (MRM) features aren't supported for  clients using versions of Microsoft Outlook earlier than Office Outlook 2007.
 When a managed folder mailbox policy is assigned to a mailbox using the ManagedFolderMailboxPolicy parameter, the warning appears by default unless the ManagedFolderMailboxPolicyAllowed parameter is used.

 Outlook 2003 Service Pack 3 clients are supported but are provided limited functionality for MRM.